mel00010/i8kpretty/README.md

 * -A|--ac-status				Enables the display of the status of the AC adapter
 * -f|--fn-status				Enables the display of the status of the function buttons

+## Contributing
+This project is licensed under the GNU General Public License version 3.
+Feel free to submit a pull request if you make changes.